supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Create new tag metadatas for annotation objects in video**

-The same way as for video, but now we strictly define via `applicable_to` for which entities this tags could be added.
-It is not necessary and depends only on your desire to limit types other than objects.
+The process is the same as for video, but now we strictly define the `applicable_to` parameter to specify which entities these tags can be added to.
+It is not necessary and depends solely on your desire to limit the types other than objects.

 ```python
 orange_object_tag_meta = sly.TagMeta(